Bonnie Kiefer

 > Behavioral Help > Recommendations > Guidance

-* Within the initial session, I am able to greatly help your horse and assess what might be the underlying cause(s) of your concerns going on with your horse, offering an awareness and understanding of why such things are or have been occurring.
+:: Within the initial session, I am able to greatly help your horse and assess what might be the underlying cause(s) going on with your horse, offering an awareness and understanding of why such things are or have been occurring. **a Complimentary Follow Up Massage is included within 1 week of their initial session to continue the progress and for me to further evaluate and uncover the source(s) of any underlying issues.
+Especially for any horses experiencing lameness, poor performance or undesirable behaviors.
+In some cases, it might be advised to have a series of back-to-back sessions.

-* I incorporate general desensitizing and behavioral help techniques throughout the session (if needed) which helps the horse feel more relaxed, confident, and trusting and will help towards easier handling, grooming and tacking up of your horse in general.
+:: I incorporate general desensitizing and behavioral calming techniques throughout the session (if needed) which helps the horse feel more relaxed, confident, and trusting which immediately helps towards easier handling, grooming, tacking up etc.

-* I am able to determine if your horse is in need of immediate chiropractic help or not and will help prepare your horse for a more successful adjustment through relaxing the body, mind and muscles in general and help your horse have a better range of motion.
+:: I am able to determine (if) your horse is in need of chiropractic and/or veterinary care either after the initial session or after the follow up session has been performed and will help prepare your horse for a chiropractic adjustment through relaxing its mind, body and muscles for best results.

-* At the end of the session, I go over the results and show you some techniques you can use and practice on your horse yourself.
+:: At the end of the session, I review the results with you and demonstrate techniques to practice on your horse yourself.

-* I offer continued guidance to clients from that point on until the issues are either well understood and/or are fully resolved.
-This includes guidance through individualized recommendations to the most up-to-date equine products, therapies and much more.
+:: I offer continued guidance to clients from that point on until the issues are either well understood and/or are fully resolved.
+This includes customized recommendations to equine products, therapies, resources and more.

-* Long term clients have the benefit of having me get to know their horse well enough to track even the most subtle details or micro-changes going on with their horse, which is useful for preventing injury and helping to keep their horse as comfortable and happy as possible.
+:: Long term clients have the benefit of me getting to know their horse well enough to track even the most subtle micro-changes going on with their horse, which is useful for preventing injury and helping to keep their horse as comfortable and happy as possible.